tmbull/caching-reverse-proxy/README.md

 # caching-reverse-proxy

 This is a reverse proxy that optionally caches the responses from the backend service.
+The proxy is configurable: it can have any number of "pass-through" routes which do not do any caching, and any number of "cached" routes.
+Routes that are cached will have successful responses saved to the cache for a period of time (configurable via `CacheTtlInMillis` describe below).

+No attempt is made to update entries in the cache; they will only be replaced after they have expired from the cache or been evicted due to capacity.
+Once the cache has reached maximum capacity (configurable via `CacheCapacityInBytes` described below), items will be evicted on insert to keep the total size of the cache below the maximum capacity.

 ## Main project (root directory)